FlUxIuS/blerp/README.md

 # Begin malicious advertising
 advertise own_addr_type=random
 ```
-On the Central device run the `connect` command again.
+On the Central device run the `connect` command again (with the same parameters).
 The logs should show a connection with a partially zeroed-out Long Term Key (LTK) and status=0, indicating successful re-pairing.
 ```sh
 LTK: 00000000000000000094d39485d06811
 pairing complete; status=0